-Used to refer to the layer 2 element of the system which would include DOCSIS framing and Media Access Control (MAC) signaling.
 A unit of frequency; 1,000,000 or 106 Hz; formerly megacycles per second.
 Megahertz (MHz) MER Modulation Error Ratio.
 The ratio of the average symbol power to average error power.
-Relationship of integer numbers M,N that represents the ratio of the downstream symbol M/N clock rate to the DOCSIS master clock rate.
+M/N Relationship of integer numbers M,N that represents the ratio of the downstream symbol clock rate to the DOCSIS master clock rate.
 Multiple System A corporate entity that owns and/or operates more than one cable system.
 Operator (MSO) Non-contiguous The encompassed spectrum on an RF output port contains gap channels (inactive channels).
 Channel Assignment NTSC National Television Systems Committee.
 Committee which defined the analog, color television, broadcast standards in North America.
 The standards television 525-line video format for North American television transmission is named after this committee.
 NGNA LLC Company formed by cable operators to define a next-generation network architecture for future cable industry market and business requirements.
-A sublayer of the Physical layer which is concerned with transmitting bits or groups of bits Physical Media over particular types of transmission link between open systems and which entails electrical, Dependent Sublayer (PMD) mechanical and handshaking procedures.
-QAM channel Analog RF channel that uses quadrature amplitude modulation (QAM) to convey information.
-(QAM ch) Ouadrature A modulation technique in which an analog signal's amplitude and phase vary to convey Amplitude information, such as digital data.
-Modulation (QAM) Radio A portion of the electromagnetic spectrum from a few kilohertz to just below the frequency Frequency (RF) of infrared light.
-Radio Term encompassing the downstream and the upstream radio frequency interfaces.
-Frequency Interface (RFI) Root Mean Square root of the mean value squared a function.
-Square (RMS) Method used to compute the headend noise floor by summing measured noise from a single Self-Aggregation device over a specified output frequency range.
-Standard Method of spacing NTSC television channels on a cable television system defined in
+Physical Media A sublayer of the Physical layer which is concerned with transmitting bits or groups of bits Dependent over particular types of transmission link between open systems and which entails electrical, Sublayer (PMD) mechanical and handshaking procedures.
+Analog RF channel that uses quadrature amplitude modulation (QAM) to convey QAM channel (QAM ch) information.
+Quadrature A modulation technique in which an analog signal's amplitude and phase vary to convey Amplitude information, such as digital data.
+Modulation (QAM) Radio A portion of the electromagnetic spectrum from a few kilohertz to just below the frequency of infrared light.
+Frequency (RF) Radio Term encompassing the downstream and the upstream radio frequency interfaces.
+Frequency Interface (RFI) Square root of the mean value squared a function.
+Root Mean Square (RMS) Self-Aggregation Method used to compute the headend noise floor by summing measured noise from a single device over a specified output frequency range.
+Method of spacing NTSC television channels on a cable television system defined in Standard

-Channel Plan

-[ANSI/SCTE 02].
+Channel Plan [ANSI/SCTE 02].

-(STD) Upstream Channel Descriptor
+Upstream Channel Descriptor (UCD)

-(UCD)
+(STD)